aetperf/FastBCP-Documentation/README.md

 # FastBCP

-FastBCP is a command line that export data from a database to CSV or Parquet file(s) (or even binary file(s))
+FastBCP is a command line that export data from a database to CSV , Parquet or XLSX file(s) (or even binary file(s))

 ![FastBCP](images/FastBCP.jpg)